Biases in galaxy spectral analysis from strong lensing differential magnification effect and correction methods: Abstract

 \section{Abstract}

-Strong gravitational lensing has significantly advanced the study of high-redshift galaxies, particularly those from the very early universe.
-However, the spectral analysis of lensed galaxies is inevitably affected by the differential magnification effect, which introduces biases into the derived properties.
-In this work, we investigate such biases in mock lensing systems generated with data from MaNGA survey and IllustrisTNG simulations.
-We study the changes of several spectral properties (stellar metallicity, age, flux of H$\alpha$ emission line and flux ratios of optical emission lines) before and after being lensed.
-Our result shows that all of these properties are significantly biased after being lensed and can be either over- or underestimated, except for the consistently increasing H$\alpha$ flux.
-We also investigate the variations of biases with different lensing configurations and find that it always exists when part of the source galaxy falls into the strong lensing regime.
-Considering the prevalence of such biases, we examine two correction methods to recover the intrinsic source properties, with average magnification factor ($\bar{\mu}$) and full ray-tracing, respectively.
-Our findings reveal that both methods can reduce the overestimation of H$\alpha$ flux, the $\bar{\mu}$ shows a larger discrepancy.
-For stellar population properties and emission line ratios, the $\bar{\mu}$ method fails to correct the biases, whereas the full ray-tracing method works effectively.
-The application of these two methods to a statistical sample of mock systems further shows their strong dependence on the accuracy of lens modeling.
-Our study indicates that the spatially resolved spectroscopic observations of lensed images and precise lens modeling are crucial for the spectral analysis of strongly lensed galaxies.
+Strong gravitational lensing has significantly advanced the study of high-redshift galaxies, but the differential magnification effect inevitably introduces biases in the spectral analysis of source galaxies.
+This work investigates these biases using mock lensing systems from MaNGA survey data and IllustrisTNG simulations.
+We analyze the impact of lensing effect on several spectral properties, including stellar age, metallicity, H$\alpha$ flux, and optical emission line ratios.
+Our results show significant biases in all properties after lensing.
+The values of quantities can be either over- or under-estimated, except for the consistently enhanced H$\alpha$ flux.
+The bias varies with lensing configurations and always arises when part of the source galaxy falls into the strong lensing regime.
+We evaluate two correction methods to recover the intrinsic source properties: the average magnification factor ($\bar{\mu}$) and full ray-tracing.
+While both methods reduce the overestimated H$\alpha$ flux, the $\bar{\mu}$ method shows a much larger discrepancy.
+For stellar population properties and emission line ratios, the $\bar{\mu}$ method fails whereas the ray-tracing method proves effective.
+Applying these two methods to a statistical sample of mock systems further shows their strong dependence on lens modeling accuracy.
+As a demonstrative study, our results highlight the importance of spatially resolved spectroscopic observations and precise lens modeling for reconstructing spectra of strongly lensed galaxies.
 While our conclusions are based on a specific source and lens galaxy, further studies with a statistical sample of realistic mock lensing systems are needed for understanding any systematic differences between the two correction methods.